pabloelustondo/Data-Insights/README.txt

 This README is only about how to install and run this application from the source code in one machine for testing/development, Please read the included PDF for a conceptual introduction to what is this as we will assume you did it.
+Another document will explain how to deploy this application to the target cloud environment.

 The application has been written in Node.js.
-Some modules also depend on MongoDb and Apache Kafka.
+Some modules also depend on MongoDb and Apache Kafka (comming soon).

-Although everything we do in this readme can be automated with a script, we think is better for you to understand and do this process module by module for two reasons:
+Although everything we do in this readme can be automated with a script, we think is better for you to understand and do this process module by module for 3 reasons:

  - you will understand better how the application and the components play together
- - the final goal is to deploy/matain this application to the cloud module by module.
+ - the final goal is to deploy / mantain this application to the cloud module by module.
 So, this way is more realistic.
+ - as a developer you should work module by module in isolation.
+Code changes are supposed to be tested without dependnecies.

  YOU CAN INSTALL AND RUN THE MODULES IN ANY ORDER but we suggest here a way that goes from simple to complex

  Ok, let get started from simple to complex

- 0) Make sure you have Node.js (+7.5.0), Npm (+4.1.2) and Mongodb (+3.0.7)
+ 0) Make sure you have Node.js (+7.5.0), Npm (+4.1.2) and Mongodb (+3.0.7).
+You can find the code at https://nodejs.org and https://www.mongodb.com
-    Make sure mongodb is running in the url specified in appconfig "mongodb_url"
+    Make sure mongodb is running in the url specified in appconfig "mongodb_url" (by default mongodb://localhost:27017)

  1) DDB - SOTI Insights Database, here we store tenants, users, system information)